-Kenya Annual Tourism Report indicates new hope
+Kenya Annual Tourism Report Indicates New Hope

 - There is an urgent need to expand Ukunda and Malindi Airports.

-- Another recommendation is the development of a new Convention Centre with ultra-modern and dequate capacities.
+- Another recommendation is the development of a new convention center with ultra-modern and adequate capacities.

-- Kenya also sees untapped tourism markets:
+- Kenya also sees untapped tourism markets.

 Markets previously not ranked highly have the potential to grow tremendously.
-Such inbound tourism markets include France, Sweden, Poland, Mexico, Israel, Iran, Australia and Switzerland, Netherlands, and Belgium.
+Such inbound tourism markets include France, Sweden, Poland, Mexico, Israel, Iran, Australia, Switzerland, the Netherlands, and Belgium.

 More information on tourism in Kenya can be found on the website of the Kenya Tourism Board.